liferay/alloy-editor/content/docs/develop/create_ui.md

 ---
 layout: develop
 title: Create entirely new UI
-description: You don't like React?
-You prefer jQuery?
-Or you are JavaScript ninja and prefer writing vanilla JS?
+description: Is React not your thing?
+Perhaps you prefer JQuery.
+Are you a JavaScript ninja and prefer writing vanilla JS instead?
 Welcome on board.
 You'll see how straightforward it is to create a whole new UI for AlloyEditor.
 order: 7
 ---

-###### You don't like React?
-You prefer jQuery?
-Or you are JavaScript ninja and prefer writing vanilla JS?
+###### Is React not your thing?
+Perhaps you prefer JQuery.
+Are you a JavaScript ninja and prefer writing vanilla JS instead?
 Welcome on board.
 You'll see how straightforward it is to create a whole new UI for AlloyEditor.

 <article id="article1">

-## Get ready to build AlloyEditor
+## Create UI folder

-Follow the instructions in our <a href="guids/how_to_build_it">How to build it</a> Guide to know how to change and build AlloyEditor.
+Follow the instructions in our <a href="guids/how_to_build_it">How to build it</a> Guide to learn how to modify and build AlloyEditor.

+Follow these steps to create your UI:

 </article>